Women struggle with pushups.

 Go Get Great at Pushups!

-You have the knowledge and the programming to get great at pushups.
+You have the knowledge and the programming to start with beginner pushups and get all the way down to floor pushups .

 The key to do little practice sessions at least 3 to 4 times per week.

 Doing small sessions will out perform doing long sessions all the time.